danfei/AirBoxnano/README.md

 AirBoxnano
 ============
-This project uses the Plantower PMS5003S to detect PM2.5 and formaldehyde in the air.
+This project uses the Plantower PMS5003S to detect PM2.5 and HCHO in the air.

 Photo
 ------------